kurtosis-tech/kurtosis/docs/docs/quickstart.md

 In this section, you created a `main.star` file that simply told Kurtosis to print `Hello, world`.
 The `.star` extension corresponds to [Starlark][starlark-reference], a Python dialect also used by Google and Meta for configuring build systems.

 When you ran `main.star`, you got `Created enclave: quickstart`.
 An [enclave][enclaves-reference] is a Kurtosis primitive that can be thought of as an *ephemeral test environment*, on top of Docker or Kubernetes, for a distributed application.
 The distributed applications that you define with Starlark will run inside enclaves.
-If you'd like, you can tear down your enclave and any of their artifacts by running: `kurtosis clean -a` (more on the `kurtosis clean` command [here][kurtosis-clean-reference]).
+If you'd like, you can tear down your enclave and any of its artifacts by running: `kurtosis clean -a` (more on the `kurtosis clean` command [here][kurtosis-clean-reference]).

 Enclaves are intended to be easy to create, easy to destroy, cheap to run, and isolated from each other.
 Use enclaves liberally!